Article

 Figure from the original article by Joyce JD, SARS-CoV-2 Infects Peripheral and Central Neurons Before Viremia, Facilitated by Neuropilin-1.
 Biorxiv preprint

 Neurons of the trigeminal and superior cervical ganglia from hACE2 mice displayed a significant pathology, characterized by vacuolated neurons and a loss of ganglionic architecture.
-Neurons of the same ganglia from WT mice remained intact.
+Neurons of the same ganglia from WT mice (hACE2-independent animals) remained intact.

 The presence of viral RNA and specific antigens in neurons of the CNS

-Similar to results in the trigeminal ganglia, viral RNA in the brain regions increased with time in both hACE2 and WT mice.
 Six days after the intranasal inoculation, most of the neurons in the frontal cortex, lateral preoptic area, visual cortex, thalamus, and nucleus accumbens were positive for the viral-specific N protein.
-In hACE2 mice, the highest viral RNA concentrations were found in the hippocampus and brainstem, whereas in WT mice, the viral RNA concentrations were similar in all brain regions.
-In golden Syrian hamsters, viral RNA was detected in all PNS and CNS tissues 18 hours after the infection.
+In hACE2 mice, the highest viral RNA concentrations were found in the hippocampus and brainstem.
+The viral RNA concentrations were similar in all brain regions in hACE2-independent animals, WT mice, and golden Syrian hamsters.
+According to these results, the viral spread or replication throughout the CNS differed between ACE2-independent and hACE2 mice.

 The role of NRP-1 as a co-receptor for viral entry into neurons

-Since WT mice and hamsters were infected despite the absence of hACE2, researchers investigated the role of NRP-1 in SARS-CoV-2 entry into primary sensory neurons.
-The Western blot findings confirmed the expression of NRP-1 in neurons of the trigeminal, superior cervical, and lumbosacral dorsal root ganglia from hACE2 and WT mice.
+Since WT mice and golden Syrian hamsters were infected despite the absence of hACE2, researchers investigated the role of NRP-1 in SARS-CoV-2 entry into primary sensory neurons.
+The Western blot findings confirmed the expression of NRP-1 in neurons of the trigeminal, superior cervical, and lumbosacral dorsal root ganglia from both, hACE2 and WT mice.

 Conclusion

-The results also showed that NRP-1 can serve as a co-receptor for SARS-CoV-2 entry into the neurons of the CNS and PNS.
+In addition, the findings revealed that NRP-1 can serve as a co-receptor for SARS-CoV-2 entry into the neurons of the CNS and PNS.

 Journal Reference